 (e) is an insolvent under administration, as that term is defined in the Corporations Act 2001 of the Commonwealth.

-[Clause 4 amended by No. 10 of 2001 s.
+[Clause 4 amended: No. 10 of 2001 s.
 220.]

 5. Superannuation

 (1) If a person was a contributor as defined in the Superannuation and Family Benefits Act 1938 2 immediately before being appointed as the General Manager, the person may continue to be a contributor under that Act after being appointed.